dong2/2rpc/README.md

+## A simple and complete example of protobuf-c

 ```
 1) autotools (autoconf, automake, libtool) must also be installed
 sudo apt-get install autoconf automake libtool curl make g++ unzip